havvg/havvg.github.com/_posts/2012-11-03-how-to-extend-form-fields-in-symfony2.1.markdown

 The `FormTypeExtensionInterface` does not declare this method anymore.
 If you used the interface before instead of the abstract implementation of it, you will at least be notified by PHP on the missing implementation of the `setDefaultOptions` method.
-A very basic implementation of this methods looks like this, and resembles the previous `getDefaultOptions`.
+A very basic implementation of this method looks like this, and resembles the previous `getDefaultOptions`.

 {% highlight php %}
 <?php